 - Bench your emotions to keep negotiations all business

-Close the deal, and celebrate the win
+Close the deal and celebrate the collective win

-When you’ve got a teammate willing to go the extra mile for you like that, it’s only right to celebrate the sale with them, say by cracking open a bottle of champagne together on closing day.
+When you’ve got a teammate willing to go the extra mile for you like that, it’s only right to celebrate the sale with them, like by cracking open a bottle of champagne together on closing day.

 - Gift cards to a local restaurant or coffee shop